NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - A8A is hittable after Chouji gets off the opponent
 - RA size adjusted, hitbox duration better matches animation, pushes on block
 - JA does increased guard damage, falls faster, hard knockdown, pushes on block, size adjusted, can be DIed forward or backward
-- Air Throw added, does a modified A8A animation
+- JY added, does a modified A8A animation
 - GRKnJ size adjusted to match RA
 - 5X starts moving 4 frames sooner during super freeze
 - 4X is a real time super similar to Act4A with immunity to highs and mids on startup; requires and uses 75%, does not gain meter, is blockable